 Smart bulbs are just awesome.
-They let you automate your home by changing the entire ambiance: have the lights turn blue when it’s raining.
-Two of the most well-known and integrated brands of smart light bulbs are LIFX and Hue.
+They let you automate your home by changing the entire ambiance: for example, have the lights turn blue when it’s raining.
+Two of the most well-known smart light brands are LIFX and Hue.
 But how does the comparison LIFX vs Hue stack up?

 We decided to put it to the test.
 We spent hours researching and testing both LIFX vs Hue so you don’t have to.
 Here’s what we found.

 Affiliate Disclosure: This page contains affiliate links, which earn us commission from Amazon at no cost to you.